 Wellcome-funded researchers are strongly encouraged to post preprints of their work, and publish them under a CC BY licence on a platform that is indexed in Europe PMC.

 Where there is a significant public health benefit to preprints being shared widely and rapidly, such as a disease outbreak, they require the posting of preprints.
-This requirement is relevant for the current pandemic.
-Wellcome outline this in their press release 31 January 2021 Sharing research data and findings relevant to the novel coronavirus (COVID-19) outbreak.
+For example, this requirement was relevant for the pandemic, as outlined in the Wellcome press release January 2021 Sharing research data and findings relevant to the novel coronavirus (COVID-19) outbreak.

 Monograph publications